Tutors: Richard Difford (module leader), Roberto Botazzi, Miriam Dall’Igna, Michael Kloihofer, Eva Magnisali & Elite Sher

 Utilising the VR facilities now available as part of the university’s new XR Lab, this group provides an introduction to the use of games engines, Virtual Reality headsets and Augmented Reality in architecture.

-Group B: Performative Parametrics
+Group B: Digital Craft

-Group C: Digital Craft
+Group C: Computational Design

-Group E: Mapping Complex Data
+Group D: Mapping Complex Data

-Working through both 2d graphics and 3d computer modelling this group looks at the ways in which digital media can be used to reconstruct a link between data and meaning.
+Working through both 2D graphics and 3D computer modelling, this group looks at the ways in which digital media can be used to reconstruct a link between data and meaning.

-Group F: Data-Driven Robots
+Group E: Data-Driven Robots

 This group explores the use of the Fabrication Lab’s industrial robots both in the design process and in the production of data-driven components.